Lake Piru: Lake Piru Recreation Area

 The Lake Piru Recreation Area, along the western shore, has about 60 acres with various recreational facilities for camping, boating, fishing, and picnicking.
 The 238 campsites have water and electric hookup along with a snack bar.
 There are 66 boat slips with a full-service marina.
 While swimming had been a popular recreational activity, it was formally prohibited in August 2020 following the death of actress Naya Rivera in July that year; the lake had been closed to the public for over a month before the ban was imposed.
 Prior to this, it was the only lake in the county that permitted swimming.

 The lake is situated downstream from Pyramid Lake and can be accessed from Piru Canyon Road near the town of Piru, California.

 The California Office of Environmental Health Hazard Assessment (OEHHA) has developed a safe eating advisory for Lake Piru based on levels of mercury or PCBs found in fish caught from this water body.

 In 2020, the Lake Piru Recreation Area was closed for several months for various reasons.
 Besides one week at the start of July, it was closed to the public for almost five months between April and August.
 It was initially closed before April 4 because of the COVID-19 pandemic, reopening on July 1.
 It then re-closed a week later following the disappearance of Naya Rivera, and stayed closed until August 20 because of this and, later, the Holser Fire blocking Piru Canyon Road.

 Invasive species

-Quagga mussels became established in Lake Piru and then downstream in the Lower Piru Creek in 2013.
-While this was the first discovery in Ventura County, they are an invasive species found in various rivers and lakes in the U.S. As of 2014, the district was exploring options using a technical panel consisting of state Fish and Wildlife staff as well as representatives from the National Marine Fisheries Service and other federal, state, and local agencies.
-The district has to develop plans to deal with further colonization.
-The Casitas Municipal Water District that manages nearby Lake Casitas suggested that the reservoir be drained.
-Poisoning it with a potassium solution was also considered.
+Quagga mussels were discovered in Lake Piru in December 2013.
+While this was the first discovery in Ventura County, they are an invasive species found in various rivers and lakes in the U.S. United Water Conservation District prepared a draft Quagga Mussel Monitoring and Control Plan in consultation with the California Department of Fish and Wildlife, the Federal Energy Regulatory Commission, the National Marine Fisheries Service, and other relevant stakeholders.
+The draft plan outlines the monitoring, containment, and control measures United implements to responsibly address quagga mussels.
+United also adheres to standard operating procedures for vessel screening, inspection, and decontamination.